NDWX/Declare/README.md

 component = manager.get_component(identifier="RemoveWordDefinitionTask")
 ```

-`get_component` accepts an identifier of an object as declared in the configuration file and return an object or `None` if the identifier is not found.
+The `get_component` function accepts an identifier of an object as declared in the configuration file and return an object or `None` if the identifier is not found.